kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 ### Design Process

+> The following Design Process was co-developed with the Product Manager at Mika Health.
+Through our collaboration we implemented a step by step process with multiple stakeholder touchpoints and clear transitions from each step to the next.
+By implementing it we managed to:
+> * Improve inter-departmental communication
+> * Establish clear accountability
+> * Get explicit stakeholder buy-in early
+> * Align with Tech processes like Sprints

 * Opportunity/Problem Definition: stakeholder expectation management; manage scope creep; tackle tech debt; prioritisation according to roadmap;

 * Research: best practices Mobbin; AI suggestions i.e. Stitch"; In House User Reasearch